RosterElf Logo

 Luggage handler job description

 A comprehensive job description template for luggage handler positions in Australian airport operations.
-Covers baggage handling duties, ASIC requirements and conditions aligned with relevant modern awards.
+Covers baggage handling duties, ASIC requirements and conditions aligned with the Airport Employees Award.

 Luggage handler job description